damachine/coolerdash/README.md

 - **"Device not found"**: LCD not configured in CoolerControl → Use CoolerControl GUI → set LCD mode to `Image/gif`
 - **"Connection refused"**: CoolerControl daemon not running → `systemctl start coolercontrold`
 - **"Connection problem"**: No devices found or wrong device UID → Check CoolerControl configuration and LCD connection → Verify with `curl http://localhost:11987/devices | jq`
-- **"Another instance may be running"**: CoolerDash is already running → Check with `systemctl status coolerdash.service` and stop the service if needed

 **Troubleshooting: Verify connection**, you can manually check if devices are detected correctly:
 ```bash